ronoaldo/swgoh/README.md

 # SWGoH API client and CLI for Go

-This project implements several API clientes as well as a command line interface (CLI) for Start Wars Galaxy of Heroes game.
+This project implements API client and command line interface (CLI) for Star Wars Galaxy of Heroes game.
 Data is retrieved from third party services provided by other developers:

 * https://swgoh.gg/ and https://swgoh.gg/api/